 Compact adsorption dryers for situations that demand very low RH

-The TTR series is flexible in its use thanks to the compact and light models.
+The ASE series is flexible in its use thanks to its compact and lightweight models.
 These models offer an impressive dehumidification capacity, even at low dew points.

 Power consumption of adsorption dryers

 At a temperature of 12 °C, the power consumption of a condenser dryer is about one third of the power consumption of an adsorption dryer for the same dehumidification demand.
 A condenser dryer requires a much lower electric connection voltage which is important from an energy-efficiency perspective.
 The tipping point where an adsorption dryer becomes more efficient than a condenser dryer is approx. + 7 °C (the average annual temperature in the Benelux is + 10.7 °C).

 ATTENTION:In construction drying, temperatures below 7 °C are only theoretical because vapour diffusion from the construction materials is barely a factor anymore.

 Use of adsorption dryers in the case of fire damage

 Plastics are incorporated into everyday products more and more which poses severely underestimated problems in case of fire.
 Rather than damage caused by extinguishing water, the biggest problem is the exceptionally aggressive hydrochloric acid vapour that forms when polyvinyl chloride (PVC) burns and reacts with humid air.